puppetlabs/puppet-docs/source/facter/2.4/core_facts.markdown

 **Purpose**:

-Return the system uptime in a hash in the forms of seconds, hours, days, and a general, human readable uptime.
+* Return the system uptime in a hash in the forms of seconds, hours, days and a general, human readable uptime.
+* This fact is structured.
+These values are returned as a group of key-value pairs.

 **Resolution**:

-Does basic math on the get_uptime_seconds utility to calculate seconds, hours, and days.
+Does basic math on the get_uptime_seconds utility to calculate seconds, hours and days.

 ([↑ Back to top](#page-nav))